How to give apps permission to use your location

-- Ask Next Time: this allows you to choose Always While Using App, Allow Once or Don't Allow.
+- Ask Next Time Or When I Share: this allows you to choose Allow While Using App, Allow Once or Don't Allow.

 - While Using the App: only allows access to Location Services when the app or one of its features is visible on screen.
 If an app is set to While Using the App, you may see your status bar turn blue with a message stating that an app is actively using your location.